commercetools/commercetools-dotnet-core-sdk/README.md

  ```c#
   var store = this.client..ExecuteAsync(new GetByIdCommand<Store>(id)).Result;
  ```
- you can also create custom Commands, HttpApiCommands, Request Builders and Additional Parameters builders for them, but don't forget to inject them into services container before calling services.UseCommercetools
+ You can also create custom Commands, HttpApiCommands, Request Builders and Additional Parameters builders for them, but don't forget to inject them into services container before calling `services.UseCommercetools()`.